Foroozani/Lunes_TimeSeriesForecasting/README.md

-# Lunes_TimeSeriesForecasting
-Time series forecasting models
+# Time series forecasting models

 ---
 To study the problem we have data measured from the stations  01.01.2008-30.12.2008.
 Also we used CALMET-CALPUFF modelling to generate more label data which can be feed to the models and our Neural Networks.